-Repairs and maintenance is super important.
-Don’t be like we were in our first house, and find out you have a water heater that needs to replace because it leaked all over the basement floor (BTW this will only happen when everything is closed).
+Repairs and maintenance are super important.
+Don’t be like we were in our first house and find out you have a water heater that needs to replace because it leaked all over the basement floor (BTW, this will only happen when everything is closed).

 Ask the current owner what their costs are (monthly or annually) to maintain the house.
-How much is the utilities, are their any upcoming fees or roadwork that you could see show up on your property tax.
+How much are the utilities, are there any upcoming fees or roadwork that you could see show up on your property tax.
 The current owner should be able to provide them.
 A little bit of asking will go a long way to protect your wallet.